Today I’m sharing a guest post with you by Allie, a blogger over at Zippy Home Life.

 Home Decor and Household Goods

-Shopping was sort of a past time.
+Shopping was sort of a pastime.
 I had more kitchen gadgets than I could ever use!
-(You can read about my kitchen purge here).
 Once I had my epiphany around being tired of all of our stuff, I realized that minimalism could help me stop buying things we don’t even need.

 That’s not to say that I never buy things for our home now, but I definitely purchase things more purposefully.
 I think about if the item is needed, and how it will be used.
 Also, I focus a bit more on quality than I used to before.
 I realized that buying higher quality prevents me from having to re-purchase and replace things every couple of years or so.